Hybrid divide-and-conquer approach for tree search algorithms: Discussion

 In what follows we consider a broad framework, the main purpose of which is to connect our work to less-than-obviously related works in quantum computing and quantum machine learning, such as the ones we exemplified above.

-\paragraph{QuNets} For our setting, we wish to capture a hybrid computational model which captures some of the facets of the limitations that quantum computers face in the near-term, namely size.
-We imagine access to a $k-$qubit quantum device, and want to consider all computations that can be run, when such a device is controlled, and augmented by, a (large) classical computer.
+\paragraph{QuNets} We wish to define a hybrid computational model which captures some of the facets of the limitations that quantum computers face in the near-term, namely size.
+We imagine access to a $k$-qubit quantum device, and want to consider all computations that can be run, when such a device is controlled, and augmented by, a (large) classical computer.
 This classical computer can pre-and-post process data, in between possibly many calls to the quantum device.
 In our model we will describe everything sequentially, although it will be a natural question how this can be parallelized when many $k$-sized quantum machines, which can communicate only classically, are available.

-{\text{QuNet}} For the purposes of this paper we denote such a model a $\QuNet$, and with $\QuNet(n,k)$ (with other qualifiers, described shortly) we denote the set of functions such a hybrid computation system can realize, given $n$-bit (classical) inputs and a $k-$qubit device.
-(The number of output bits is specified when needed).

-We highlight that models related to our own have been explicitly and implicitly studied by other authors over the last decades, under various names.\footnote{For instance, the standard diagrammatic representation of circuits we can work with``double'', classical wires, which can be classically processed, constitutes one such model~\cite{nielsen-chuang,PhysRevLett.76.3228}.} Specific to our setting, however, is the focus placed on the limitations of the qubit numbers $k$, relative to the instance size $n$.
+{\text{QuNet}} We name such a model a $\QuNet$, and with $\QuNet(n,k)$ (with other qualifiers, described shortly) we denote the set of functions such a hybrid computation system can realize, given $n$-bit (classical) inputs and a $k$-qubit device.
+The number of output bits is specified when needed.
+It is worth noting that related models have been introduced and studied under various names by other authors, both explicitly and implicitly.\footnote{For instance, the standard diagrammatic representation of circuits we can work with``double'', classical wires, which can be classically processed, constitutes one such model~\cite{nielsen-chuang,PhysRevLett.76.3228}.} Specific to our setting, however, is the focus placed on the limitations of the qubit numbers $k$, relative to the instance size $n$.